tombensve/MarkdownDoc/Docs/src/MarkdownReference.md

     ![Alt text](/path/to/img.png "title")

+Note that for __MarkdownDoc__ "/path/to/img.png" can be one of the following:

+* A http URL.

+* A local path which is resolved by first looking at the current directory.
+If not found the parent directory is tried.
+This repeats until root directory is reached.
+You should never use ".." in these paths!

+* A local path relative to the _.md_ document referencing it.
+In this case "../images/myimg.png" is valid.

+"file:" URLs are also allowed and behave the same as local paths.

 ## backslash (\)

 The \\ character can be used to escape characters that have markdown meaning. \\\\ will for example produce \\. \\\* will produce \*.